Tom Gordon (British politician): Political career

 While at university, he was elected as a councillor for Manor Park on Newcastle City Council in 2018, serving for one year.
 Afterwards, he returned to Knottingley after taking a job at the University of York and stood for election in Knottingley on Wakefield Council, achieving a 54.2% swing from Labour and becoming the first Liberal Democrat elected to Wakefield Council since 2011.

 He was chosen as the Liberal Democrats' candidate for the 2021 Batley and Spen by-election, after the initial candidate Jo Conchie withdrew for health reasons.
 He had previously stood as the Liberal Democrat candidate for Normanton, Pontefract and Castleford at the 2019 general election.
 Gordon was chosen as the party's candidate for the constituency of Harrogate and Knaresborough, which he won with 23,976 votes (46.1 per cent) at the 2024 general election.

 Following his election he joined the Science, Innovation and Technology Select Committee.
+Gordon is also a member of the Joint Committee on Human Rights.

-Gordon supported Kim Leadbeater's bill introducing assisted suicide into law and served on the committee examining the legislation.
-On 6 February 2025, Gordon proposed an amendment to the bill to increase the franchise for assisted suicide such that people with neurological illnesses can request assisted suicide with a 12 month prognosis instead of the 6 month prognosis proposed in the original bill.
+Gordon supported Kim Leadbeater's bill introducing assisted dying into law and served on the committee examining the legislation.
+On 6 February 2025, Gordon proposed an amendment to the bill to increase the franchise for assisted dying such that people with neurological illnesses can request assisted dying services with a 12 month prognosis instead of the 6 month prognosis proposed in the original bill.

 Personal life

 Gordon is gay.
-He is also a keen badminton player and runner, regularly participating in Parkrun events, and had completed more than a dozen long distance charity runs as of 2024, including marathons in Paris and Berlin, to raise money for charity.
+He is also a keen badminton player and runner, regularly participating in Parkrun events, and had completed more than a dozen long distance charity runs as of 2024, including marathons in Paris and Berlin.